 Just like in the picture on the left, salmon probably would like it best.
 With enough space and clean water.

-There’s always a crowd in salmon farming
+There’s always a crowd in fish farming

 The disadvantage of this crowd, diseases or parasites like the salmon louse can spread much faster from animal to animal.
 Very often all animals in one tank or enclosure are affected in a short time.